PaulIsenberg/FWIP_Venture/README.md

 With machine learning techniques we would want to know:
  - What attributes lead to a startup success?
-With analysis and visualization we would like to find out:
- - What does it take to be successful?
-Any correlation with:
+With analysis and visualization we would like to find out what does it take to be successful?
+Are there any correlations with:
-    - How much time
+    - Age of Startup
     - Education level
     - Location
     - Market segment